Python: Let's scrape a website (repeat session)

 This hands-on training will illustrate how Python can be used to grab a lot of data from a website at once, whether by pulling content from a page or interacting with forms.
 You’ll want to be comfortable writing loops in Python, though you won’t necessarily need to be able to write a function from scratch!

 This session is good for people who feel comfortable with Python’s data types and control flow (if/else, loops).
 Experience with HTML is a plus but not necessary.

 Note: It would be useful to attend the commons session "How the Internet Works" in advance if you’re not familiar with the topic already.

-Alex joined NerdWallet's public interest reporting team from Investigative Reporters & Editors, where as a training director he taught journalists around the country about best practices in investigative and data reporting.
-He previously worked at the Chicago Tribune, The Chronicle of Higher Education and the Las Vegas Sun, where he was a finalist for the Pulitzer Prize in 2011 and shared the Goldsmith Prize for investigative reporting. @alexrichards
+Alex is an assistant professor at Syracuse University's Newhouse School, where he teaches data journalism.
+He's a former IRE training director, and he has previously worked as a reporter and editor at the Chicago Tribune, NerdWallet, The Chronicle of Higher Education and the Las Vegas Sun, where he was a finalist for the Pulitzer Prize in 2011 and shared the Goldsmith Prize for investigative reporting. @alexrichards

 No tipsheets have yet been uploaded for this event.